-Furthermore, we took into account the species’ habitat, which describes the physical position of a species within the ecosystem.
-Species were categorized as: 1) benthic, if the species lives on the seafloor; 2) pelagic, if the species lives close to the surface; 3) benthopelagic, if it moves between and connects the mentioned environments; 4) demersal, if it lives and feeds on or near the bottom of the sea; and 5) land-based, if the consumer is not aquatic but feeds predominantly in the marine realm.
-These data was taken from Jacob et al. (2011).
+Furthermore, we took a species’ habitat into account, which describes the physical position of a species within the ecosystem.
+Species were categorized as: 1) benthic, if a species lives on the seafloor; 2) pelagic, if a species lives close to the surface; 3) benthopelagic, if it moves between and connects the mentioned environments; 4) demersal, if it lives and feeds on or near the bottom of the sea; and 5) land-based, if the consumer is not strictly aquatic but feeds predominantly on marine species.
+Species habitat affiliation were retrieved from Jacob et al. (2011).

+Extinction simulations and stability

+To analyze the impact of species on food web stability, we performed extinction simulations deleting one species at a time, that is for every extinction, network size was reduced by one species only.
+After each extinction, we calculated the stability of the network minus the targeted species (489 nodes) and compared it with that of the whole network (490 nodes in total).
+To calculate stability, we used an index called quasi-sign stability (QSS), which estimates the proportion of stable networks using randomized Jacobians and keeping the predator-prey sign structure fixed (Allesina and Pascual 2008).
+If this proportion equals zero, then one should take into account the real part of the maximum eigenvalue of the Jacobian matrix, which is also a measure of stability (Grilli, Rogers, and Allesina 2016), indicating a more stable food web when it is negative.
+We performed 1000 simulations for each species extinction and obtained a mean QSS and a maximum eigenvalue for each species.
+At last we statistically analysed such difference with an Anderson-Darling test considering a p-value < 0.01 (Scholz and Stephens 1987).
+If this difference is positive, then the stability of the food web is higher if a species was removed, and vice versa.
+A detailed description on the stability calculations can be found in Supplementary Material.

+Data analyses?

 With the aim of studying the relationship between the interaction strength of the species (weighted property) and its unweighted properties we performed linear regression analyses between the log(mean interaction strength) and each of the mentioned unweighted properties.
 We also explored such weighted property with species habitat.

 Formulas used to obtain the above species properties are described in Supplementary Material.

-Extinction simulations and stability

-Finally, we run extinction simulations and estimated its impact on the stability of the food web.
-For this, we calculated a stability index called Quasi-Sign Stability (QSS), which is the proportion of stable networks using randomized Jacobians and keeping the predator-prey sign structure fixed (Allesina and Pascual 2008).
-If this proportion is zero, then one should take into account the real part of the maximum eigenvalue of the Jacobian matrix, which is also a measure of stability (Grilli, Rogers, and Allesina 2016), indicating a more stable food web when it is negative.

-With the aim of analysing the effect of each species on the food web’s stability we performed extinction simulations deleting one species at a time, so the network size was reduced by one.
-After each species extinction, we calculated the stability for the food web minus one species (size = 489) and compared it with that of the whole network (size = 490).
-We performed 1000 simulations for each species extinction and obtained a mean QSS and maximum eigenvalue.
-At last we statistically analysed such difference with an Anderson-Darling test considering a p-value < 0.01 (Scholz and Stephens 1987).
-If the difference was positive, then the stability of the food web was impacted positively (higher stability) when that species become extinct, and vice versa.
-Details for the stability calculations are described in Supplementary Material.

 Once we had the results for the impact on stability for each species extinction, we plotted them considering weighted (interaction strength) and unweighted properties, and species habitat.
 With this we aim to characterize those species with a relatively high effect on the stability of the food web.

-All analyses were performed in R software, mainly using packages igraph (Csardi and Nepusz 2005), cheddar (Hudson et al. 2013), and multiweb (Saravia 2019).
+All analyses were performed in R software, using the R packages igraph (Csardi and Nepusz 2005) and cheddar (Hudson et al. 2013), and multiweb (Saravia 2019).
 The source code and data are available at https://github.com/EcoComplex/WeddellSea.

 Results

-Interaction strength
+Interaction strength distribution

-In this work we have estimated the interaction strength for the most highly-resolved marine food web to date, which comprises 490 species and 16041 predator-prey interactions.
-The distribution of the interaction strength best fit to a log-Normal model, meaning that there is a prevalent skew towards weaker interactions (Figure 3, Table 1).
+The statistical distribution that best fitted the empirical interaction strength distribution was a ‘log-normal’ due to the skew towards weaker interactions (Figure 3, Table 1).

 Figure 3.
 Frequency distribution of interaction strengths for the Weddell Sea food web.
 Total number of interactions = 16041.